Anup Chetia

-Anup Chetia (Assamese: অনুপ চেতিয়া) (real name Golap Baruah also known as Sunil Baruah, Bhaijan or Ahmed) is the General Secretary of the banned United Liberation Front of Assam in Assam, India.
+Anup Chetia (real name Golap Baruah also known as Sunil Baruah, Bhaijan or Ahmed) is the General Secretary of the banned United Liberation Front of Assam in Assam, India.
 He is also one of the founder leaders of the group.
 He was born at Jerai Gaon in Tinsukia district of Assam.

 Arrest

 Chetia was first arrested in March 1991 in Assam but was released by then Chief Minister Hiteswar Saikia.
 Later on 21 December 1997 he was again arrested in Dhaka under the Foreigners Act and the Passports Act for illegally carrying foreign currency and a satellite phone.
 He was sentenced to seven years of imprisonment by a Bangladeshi court and was being held at Kashimpur Jail on the outskirts of Dhaka.